jddeguia/egames/README.md

 ## Setup
 The process involved in the project is shown in the image below
 ![image](https://github.com/user-attachments/assets/6111c7ab-67f7-4ae0-bc54-beda27f34e16)
+- We clean the given CSV file to make it compatible in dbt environment
 - We load the given CSV file and use dbt seed to load it on a dbt project
 - We transform the CSV file into medallion layers (base, staging, and mart model)
 - We test the transformed model using a Python script that connects to DuckDB